|Overview||Industrial/Organizational Psychology||General Psychology||Social & Consumer Psychology||Forensic

 Someone who knows you well academically is best, but professional supervisors are also acceptable.
 We prefer two of the three letters to be from academic sources.

-Although applicants may request a deferral for up to one year, unless there is a substantial reason to delay, it may not necessarily be granted.
-To do so, you must officially accept the offer of admission, submit your tuition deposit, and request the deferral from the graduate school by emailing firstname.lastname@example.org.
-In the I/O program, deferrals are generally granted for only one semester, if at all.
+In the General Psychology program, you may request a deferral for up to one year.
+To do so, you must officially accept the offer of admission, submit your tuition deposit, and request the deferral from the graduate school by emailing email@example.com.
+Deferrals are not granted for the I/O program.

 Yes.
 On the PhD application, there is a checkbox to indicate whether you would like to be considered for the master’s programs.
 If the applicant wishes to be seriously considered for the I/O program they should complete the case study requirements and submit that as a part of their application by uploading it to one of the application pages marked “additional information.”